 No Products in the Cart

-In today’s post I’m going to show exactly how to whitelist firstname.lastname@example.org so they don’t get sent to spam.
+In today’s post I’m going to show you how to whitelist firstname.lastname@example.org so our Black Friday emails don’t get sent to spam.

 And I’m going to show you how to do it on ALL major email apps.